Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Spurious Correlation

 Another line of work enables feature disentanglement through diverse model training in the same environment.
 They capture different features in \(\Phi(X)\) by training distinct models \(f\), and enforce dissimilarity among these models to encourage decorrelation between different features. \citet{teney2022evading} measure gradient alignment to encourage different classifiers \(\omega\) to focus on distinct features while maintaining accuracy.
-Diversity-By-disAgreement Training \citep{pagliardini2022agree} learns ensembles of diverse models \(f\) by minimizing their agreement in the target environment.
-Diversify and Disambiguate \citep{lee2023diversify} first minimizes the mutual information between each pair of predictions, then selects the optimal model under limited supervision.
+Diversity-By-disAgreement Training~\citep{pagliardini2022agree} learns ensembles of models \(f\) by minimizing their agreement in the target environment.
+Diversify and Disambiguate~\citep{lee2023diversify} minimizes the mutual information between each pair of predictions and selects the best model under limited supervision.

 Sparsity is also recognized as beneficial for extracting features that capture the same semantic meaning across different environments $e$, thereby facilitating feature disentanglement.
 With sparse classifiers, models are more likely to learn independent features that are shared across environments, which in turn helps models avoid capturing spurious correlations under content change.
 As shown by \citet{lachapelle2023synergies}, the use of sparse classifiers contributes to effective feature disentanglement. \citet{fumero2023leveraging} further demonstrate that disentangled representations naturally emerge when features are sparsely activated across environments while being shared among them.